cnvs.app

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on when to use this tool ('any time you need to understand where things are — before placing new items, before deciding whether the canvas is crowded, before picking a free region') and when to use an alternative ('For precise text content prefer get_board').
-It clearly differentiates use cases from the sibling tool.
+The description explicitly states when to use the tool: 'CALL THIS any time you need to understand where things are — before placing new items, before deciding whether the canvas is crowded, before picking a free region.'
+It also provides a clear exclusion: 'For precise text content prefer get_board.'
+This guides the agent on when to use this tool versus alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.